tnmch/tnmch.github.io/_posts/FireShell-2019/2019-01-27-Badinjections.md

 <p align="center"> <img src="https://user-images.githubusercontent.com/7364615/51808272-15ee0200-2292-11e9-9956-e62fa534ef81.png"></p>

-Ok look like there is something for us
+Ok looks like there is something for us here

 `
 <b>Notice</b>:  Undefined variable: type in <b>/app/Controllers/Download.php</b> on line <b>21</b><br />
 `

-Using first part we can read this file
+Using the first part we can read this file

 ![download_lfi](https://user-images.githubusercontent.com/7364615/51808298-67968c80-2292-11e9-9b30-8ebcdd05b85e.png)

-Here we can now its the file used to download in part1
+Here we know its the file used to download in part1

-By digging more we start read more files , moving to index.php file
+By digging more I managed read more files, the content of index.php is as follow:

 ![index](https://user-images.githubusercontent.com/7364615/51808648-daa20200-2296-11e9-977c-4ac60cac2cb9.png)

 We know for now that we have many other folders (Controllers / Views / Classes / files)

-But also there is file named "Routes.php" in index.php that can help us to move on
+But also there is a file named “Routes.php” referenced in index.php that can help us to move on

-By reading this file we find all routes and also what we need to do next (stage 2 )
+By reading this file we found all routes and also what we need to do next (stage 2)

 ![routes_xxe_rce_admin](https://user-images.githubusercontent.com/7364615/51808356-1d61db00-2293-11e9-816b-70ff45f0f558.png)

-The two important part : (/custom & /admin) , lets read them (Custom.php & Admin.php )
+The two important parts (**/custom** & **/admi**n), lets read them (Custom.php & Admin.php )

 ![custom_xxe](https://user-images.githubusercontent.com/7364615/51808369-4bdfb600-2293-11e9-95d0-f919afd1edd1.png)